A7abhilash/a7abhilash/README.md

 ### Hi there 👋
 My name is Abhilash M Hadli.
 I'm currently pursuing graduation in Bachelors of Engineering at JSS Science and Technology University, Mysuru.
-I have passion in creating modern looking website.
+I love to turn my ideas into code and design.
 Besides programming, I love Cricket and Photography.

 - 🎗 I'm focused on being MERN stack developer
 - 🌱 I’m currently an intern at a startup called SiteX Digitech.